urilivshits/pageinference/README.md

 ---

 *Built with ❤️ for the most wonderful woman in the world*

-**Note**: This extension requires an active internet connection and a valid OpenAI API key.
-It also requires you to have a sense of humor about delightful flower animations.